My Mothers (Section 5, p73)

 While their hands are powerless.
 And narrow.

-But once stars turn back in sharp angles.
-Then they
+But once the stars turn back in sharp angles.
+Then

-cinch waist with sash and dance, wearing out their
+they cinch waist with sash and dance, wearing out

 falling dark moths fill the fire.
 Like leaves.